-DIRECTIONS.-To enter Belles Amours harbour by the Eastern passage, steer N. by W. $\frac{1}{4}$ W. so as to pass a quarter of a mile to the westward of the Flat rocks, and Harbour point will be seen open to the
+passage, steer N. by W. 1⁄2 W. so as to pass a quarter of a mile to the westward of the Flat rocks, and Harbour point will be seen open to the westward of Stony point right ahead.

-^{} See Plan of Belles Amours Harbour, Middle Bay, &c., No. 1,145; scale, m = 2 inches. westward of Stony point right ahead.
 Continue this course (taking care not to approach the west side of Stony point nearer than a long cable's length) until the east side of Harbour point is approached as near as a cable's length.
 Then steer North till the sandy part of the point is opened out, or the vessel is abreast of the rock above water off it, when she must haul a little to the westward, so as to bring the east side of Harbour point and Pond point in one.
-Keep them in one, in order to round the north extreme of the Flat, and a depth of 4 fathoms will be carried until Mark point (the extreme on the north side within the harbour) comes on with Peak point (a remarkable rocky point in Middle bay), seen over the low land at the head of the harbour, and bearing As soon as this mark comes on, haul sharp round to the west-W. 1/4 S. ward, keeping at a less distance than a cable's length from the high north shore until the vessel is well within the sandy spit, when she may haul to the southward, and anchor anywhere, the bottom being of mud, and the depth from 5 to 7 fathoms.
+Keep them in one, in order to round the north extreme of the Flat, and a depth of 4 fathoms will be carried until Mark point (the extreme on the north side within the harbour) comes on with Peak point (a remarkable rocky point in Middle bay), seen over the low land at the head of the harbour, and bearing W. $\frac{1}{4}$ S. As soon as this mark comes on, haul sharp round to the westward, keeping at a less distance than a cable's length from the high north shore until the vessel is well within the sandy spit, when she may haul to the southward, and anchor anywhere, the bottom being of mud, and the depth from 5 to 7 fathoms.